 08:00 After breakfast you will receive a briefing from your rafting guide and get fitted out with life jackets and helmets.
 You will then make your way to the starting point 15km away, where you will complete some safety exercises, by which point you will be ready to take on the mighty River Nile!
 The trip boasts 8 major rapids and several lower graded runs but by varying the route the rafts take, the adrenaline scale can be tailor-made to your taste – wild or mild!
 Snacks will be enjoyed along the way and in between the rapids!

-16:00 After your rafting you will enjoy a delicious bbq and cold drinks before being dropped back at Nile River Explorers’ camp for your last night.
+16:00 After your rafting you will enjoy cold drinks and fresh chicken wraps before being dropped back at Nile River Explorers’ camp for your last night.

 09:00 Breakfast and a free morning in Jinja to enjoy the peaceful river setting – a last chance to relax and unwind before hitting the city again!
 Swimming, kayaking, water volley ball (or another adrenaline filled activity if you are up for it!)…or just plain chilling….